 At Ferrum College, we want out students to have the most well rounded education possible.
-Part of understanding financial aid is having a basis understanding of financial literacy, such as budgeting, knowing about interest rates, identity theft, and other issues that students will encounter at any time.
+Part of understanding financial aid is having a basic understanding of financial literacy, such as budgeting, knowing about interest rates, identity theft, and other issues that students can encounter at any time.

 Financial Literacy Websites